atomisticnet/aenet-lammps/README.rst

 The user must specify the aenet fits such that the first fit corresponds to element 1 and so on.

+The parameter files (*.ann files) need to be enumerated in a specific order.
+In the example above element 1 is designated to be oxygen and element 2 is hydrogen.
+Consequently, the aenet parameter file for oxygen (i.e. O.25t-25t.ann) needs to be specified first and then followed by the parameter file for hydrogen.

-The selected LAMMPS units should match the units of the training set data that was fitted by aenet (i.e. if using 'units electron', the aenet training set must have been specified in terms of Bohrs and Hartrees)
+The selected LAMMPS units should match the units of the training data that was fitted by aenet.
+In the example above, ‘electron’ units are used meaning that the aenet potentials were fitted to training data for which the energies were reported in Hartrees and the positions in Bohrs (i.e. atomic units).
+If instead the training data used electronvolts and Angstroms, then the corresponding LAMMPS units should be ‘metal’.